Ribeira Sacra on foot

 1. 01

-16.5 km circular with +947 m of elevation gain linking the Mao walkway and Gabín birch wood.
-Not a stroll: a full day on the hill with the landscape shifting every hour.
-Local guide throughout.
+16.5 km circular route with +947 m elevation gain connecting the Mao footbridge and the Gabín grove.
+This isn’t a stroll: it's a day in the mountains with a changing landscape every hour.
+Local guide throughout the entire route.

 2. 02

-The Gabín birch wood is one of the last relict birch forests in north-west Iberia: a forest that has survived since post-glacial cold climates.
-Walking that silence is half the trip.
+The alder grove of Gabín preserves one of the last relic birch forests of the Iberian Northwest: a forest that has survived since the post-glacial cold climates.
+Walking in that silence is half the journey.

 3. 03